ajaykulkarni01/Password-Generator/README.md

-# 02 Advanced CSS: Portfolio
+# 03 JavaScript: Password Generator

 For this project, I've developed a portfolio page from scratch.

 This is my second week of the bootcamp.
 In this week, I learnt some of the advanced CSS skills like flexbox, media queries, and CSS variables.
 I've used these skills while working on my portfolio.

 ## 💡 Development details

 In the header section of the page you can find my name and navigation links.
 The navigation links are Home, About, Portfolio and Contact.
 I've created the favicon for the page using Photoshop.
 It is a logo that starts from the letter "A".

 In the 'Head' element of the page I've linked the webfonts and Font awesome as I've used this in the page.

 After header, I've added the Herom banner image.
 This is my recent photo but I had to do lot of editing to make the perfect hero banner image.
 I've used the Photoshop to edit hero banner image.
 I've used the display-flex property to make the hero banner responsive.